esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 ignored during an operation, such as regridding.
 Masking can be used on a source grid to indicate that certain portions of the grid should not be used to generate regridded data.
-This is useful, for example, if a portion of source grid contains unusable values.
+This is useful, for example, if a portion of a source grid contains unusable values.
-Masking can also be used on a destination grid to indicate that the portion of the field built on that part of the Grid should not receive regridded data.
+Masking can also be used on a destination grid to indicate that the portion of the field built on that part of the grid should not receive regridded data.
 This is useful, for example, when part of the grid isn't being used (e.g. the land portion of an ocean grid).

 ESMPy currently supports masking for Fields built on structured Grids and element masking for Fields built on unstructured Meshes.
-The user may mask out points in the source Field or destination Field or both.
-To do masking the user sets mask information in the Grid or Mesh upon which the Fields passed into the Regrid() call are built.
-The 'srcMaskValues' and 'dstMaskValues' arguments to that call can then be used to specify which values in that mask information indicate that a location should be masked out.
-For example, if 'dstMaskValues' is set to (/1,2/), then any location that has a value of 1 or 2 in the mask information of the Grid or Mesh upon which the destination Field is built will be masked out.
+A Grid mask is initialized by setting mask values in the Numpy Array returned from the Grid.get_item() call using the 'item' variable.
+A Mesh mask is initialized by passing mask values into the Mesh.add_elements() call using the 'element_mask' variable.
+The Field mask can then be setup by indicating the values to use for the mask in the 'mask_vals' variable of the Field constructor.
+However, the Field mask does not need to be setup to mask values in the regridding operation.
+Regrid masking is handled by passing the mask values into the 'src_mask_values' or 'dst_mask_values' variables of the Regrid constructor.
+For example, if 'dst_mask_values' is set to (/1,2/), then any location in the Grid or Mesh that has a value of 1 or 2 will be masked.

 Masking behavior differs slightly between regridding methods.
 For non-conservative regridding methods (e.g. bilinear or high-order